gabrieldansereau/ms_downscaling_metawebs/README.md

 of links, although they were not the sites with the lowest values for both.

-![(A-B) Representation of the ecoregion uniqueness values based on species composition (a) and network composition (b).
+![(A-B) Representation of the ecoregion uniqueness values based on species composition (A) and network composition (B).
 LCBD values were first computed across all sites and scaled relative to the maximum value observed.
 The ecoregion LCBD value is the median value for the sites in the ecoregion.
 (C) Bivariate representation of species and network composition LCBD.
 Values are